hungptit/fastgrep/notes/fastgrep.md

 # Why?

-* I frequently have to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system i.e AthenaWorker.
+* I frequently have to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.

 * I want to build a fast system that can